Quadric (algebraic geometry)

-Basic properties

 By definition, a quadric X of dimension n over a field k is the subspace of $\mathbf{P}^{n+1}$ defined by q = 0, where q is a nonzero homogeneous polynomial of degree 2 over k in variables $x_0,\ldots,x_{n+1}$.
 (A homogeneous polynomial is also called a form, and so q may be called a quadratic form.)
 If q is the product of two linear forms, then X is the union of two hyperplanes.
 It is common to assume that $n\geq 1$ and q is irreducible, which excludes that special case.

 Here algebraic varieties over a field k are considered as a special class of schemes over k.
 When k is algebraically closed, one can also think of a projective variety in a more elementary way, as a subset of ${\mathbf P}^N(k)=(k^{N+1}-0)/k^*$ defined by homogeneous polynomial equations with coefficients in k.

 If q can be written (after some linear change of coordinates) as a polynomial in a proper subset of the variables, then X is the projective cone over a lower-dimensional quadric.
 It is reasonable to focus attention on the case where X is not a cone.
 For k of characteristic not 2, X is not a cone if and only if X is smooth over k.
 When k has characteristic not 2, smoothness of a quadric is also equivalent to the Hessian matrix of q having nonzero determinant, or to the associated bilinear form b(x,y) = q(x+y) – q(x) – q(y) being nondegenerate.
 In general, for k of characteristic not 2, the rank of a quadric means the rank of the Hessian matrix.
 A quadric of rank r is an iterated cone over a smooth quadric of dimension r − 2.

 It is a fundamental result that a smooth quadric over a field k is rational over k if and only if X has a k-rational point.
 That is, if there is a solution of the equation q = 0 of the form $(a_0,\ldots,a_{n+1})$ with $a_0,\ldots,a_{n+1}$ in k, not all zero (hence corresponding to a point in projective space), then there is a one-to-one correspondence defined by rational functions over k between ${\mathbf P}^n$ minus a lower-dimensional subset and X minus a lower-dimensional subset.
 For example, if k is infinite, it follows that if X has one k-rational point then it has infinitely many.
 This equivalence is proved by stereographic projection.
 In particular, every quadric over an algebraically closed field is rational.